 The Center for Juvenile Justice Training and Research coordinates and presents training seminars each year to more than 3,000 juvenile probation officers, juvenile court judges, and staff from both private and public residential facilities.
 Programs are designed to enhance participants’ skills in working with juvenile offenders and in the administration of services.
-The programs are taught by highly sought after presenters, many of whom are the nationally known authorities in their respective area of expertise.
-The Center continues to be recognized nationally as providing state-of-the-art training opportunities for practitioners with few if any equals across the country.
-The bulk of the in-service training offerings are hosted in the mid-State, either in Harrisburg or State College, divided into spring and fall training seasons.
-Each season regional programs are held in the Allentown and Pittsburgh areas.
-Additionally, the Center has collaborated with other organizations to co-host several web-based, distance learning courses.
-Because of the Center’s program design, a blend of public and private elements, professionals from juvenile justice, youth service, education, or related fields are all welcome to attend the programs that are offered at a nominal cost—representing an outstanding training value.
+Professionals from juvenile justice, youth service, education, and/or related fields are all welcome to attend the programs

 For more information, please visit our staff development schedule at www.jcjcjems.state.pa.us.

-We also have a selection of online courses that we offer to the public at no charge.
-They can be accessed below with a brief summary of the course.
+We also have a selection of online courses available to the public free of charge.
+They can be accessed by clicking on the titles listed below.